Spectral Evolution and Invariance in Linear-width Neural Networks: Different Spectral Behaviors in NNs

-\paragraph{Transitions of the spikes as a function of learning rate.} From Case 2 to Case 3, we observe the emergence of outliers in the trained spectra when increasing the learning rate $\eta$.
+\paragraph{Transitions of the Spike as a Function of Learning Rate.} From Case 2 to Case 3, we observe the emergence of outliers in the trained spectra when increasing the learning rate $\eta$.
 This indicates a transition of the emergence of the spike outside the bulk distribution.
-Figure~\ref{fig:transition}, analogously to BBP transition by~\cite{baik2005phase} in RMT, shows there is a threshold (yellow region) for learning rate: the outliers only appear when $\eta$ exceeds this threshold.
+Figure~\ref{fig:transition}, analogously to the well-known BBP transition by Baik, Ben Arous, and P\'ech\'e in~\cite{baik2005phase} from the RMT community, shows there is a threshold (yellow region) for learning rate: the outliers only appear when $\eta$ exceeds this threshold.
 We fix the same NN and dataset for all trials of training.
 The flat black lines in Figures~\ref{fig:transition}(b) and (c) are the right edges of the limiting spectra at initialization.
 Figure~\ref{fig:transition}(d) records the angles between $\bbeta$ and the leading eigenvector of $\bW_t^\top\bW_t/d$, and $\by$ and the leading eigenvectors of $\bK_t^\CK$ and $\bK_t^\NTK$ after training for different $\eta$.
 Similarly with \cite{baratin2021implicit}, when $\eta$ is sufficiently large (orange region), we obtain significant alignments which suggest potential feature learning.
-These transitions of leading eigenvalue and eigenvector alignment have been proved for weight spectrum by \cite{ba2022high} for a different scenario.
+These transitions of leading eigenvalue and eigenvector alignment have been proved for $\bW_t$ by \cite{ba2022high} for a different scenario\footnote{We apply NTK parameterization for our neural networks and train both layers until convergence, while \cite{ba2022high} considers the mean-field initialization and early stage of training dynamics of GD for the first layer.}.

-\paragraph{Spikes of kernel matrices.} The alignment of the kernel matrix with the training labels $\by$ has been defined by~\cite{cristianini2001kernel} by Kernel Target Alignment (KTA) as follows: when kernel $\bK$ is either $\bK^{\CK}$ or $\bK^{\NTK}$,
+\paragraph{Spikes of Kernel Matrices.} The alignment of the kernel matrix with the training labels $\by$ is defined by~\citep{cristianini2001kernel} by Kernel Target Alignment (KTA) as follows: when kernel $\bK$ is either CK or NTK,